 Do you ever walk into your kitchen and continue to tell yourself you need to do something with your cabinets?
 How about painting your kitchen cabinets?
 Maybe they look dull or just dated.
-Old wood cabinets that were once your favourite feature don’t quite fit your home interior decor any more.
+Old wood cabinets that were once your favourite feature don’t quite fit your home decor any more.
 Just because you don’t like them, does not always mean you need to go out and purchase new ones.
 Most of the time you can freshen them up and have them looking fantastic again, by simply having them painted.
 Yes, you can refinish your kitchen cabinets for way less than buying new ones!
 Look for more informaton about the cost of interior painting in this blog.

 You may want to paint only the outsides of the cabinet doors.
 In this case, all the edges, adjoining sides and undersides as well as any trim showing from the outside would be painted as well.
 Most cabinets do not need to be removed for painting.
 Our painters usually paint them in place, with stunning results!
 Spraying in most occupied homes is not an option.
 There isn’t always an area available to place the cabinet doors and we don’t take them off site.
-When painting a home that is vacant, the opportunity presents to spray them in place or create a temporary spraying booth in the garage or the basement.
+When painting a kitchen in a vacant home, the opportunity presents to spray them in place or create a temporary spraying booth in the garage or the basement.

 Preparing the Cabinets for Paint – The All Important Step One